rjhansen/PGPNET/python/update_groupline/README.md

-# update_prr
+# update_groupline

-This updates keyrings and Enigmail’s per-recipients rule automagically.
+This updates keyrings and GnuPG’s `gpg.conf` file automagically.
 Much easier than maintaining them by hand.
-Note that you may need to restart Thunderbird to force it to reload the per-recipient rules.

 ## Requirements